-The legal bases on which the collection and processing of personal data is based (in most of the cases) are, the consent, the compliance in performing our contractual obligations, the compliance with our legal and statutory obligations, and the safeguarding our legitimate interests.
-For special categories of personal data, the explicit consent, the performance of obligations and the exercise of specific rights of the controller or data subject in the field of labor law and social security / social protection law and for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment.
+The legal bases on which the collection and processing of personal data is based (in most of the cases) are, the consent, the compliance in performing our contractual obligations, the compliance with our legal and statutory obligations, and the safeguarding our legitimate interests where these interests overcome those of the data subject.
+For special categories of personal data, the explicit consent, the performance of obligations and the exercise of specific rights of the controller or data subject in the field of labour law and social security / social protection law and for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment.
 The legal basis, on which the processing of your personal data is based, is as follows for each processing purpose:

-Consent: when you communicate with us in any way directly or indirectly as interested in our services, when you are interested in working to us or cooperating with us, when you fill in our documents, when informing you about our services in the context of our promotions, when you make a complaint or statement or when assessing us, when participating in our events and competitions, when you visit our social media accounts, when you are connected to our wireless network, when you give us your business card.
+Consent: when you communicate with us in any way directly or indirectly as interested in our services, when you are interested in working to us or cooperating with us, when you fill in any of our documents, when informing you about our services in the context of our promotions, when you make a complaint or statement or when assessing us, when participating in our events and competitions, when you visit our social media accounts, when you are agree with the terms and conditions in order to connect to our wireless network, when you give us your business card.

 Commitment to perform our contractual obligations: when you have agreed to receive our services, when you are our employee or collaborator, during the payment of our liabilities or when we are contacting you in the framework of a contract.

-Compliance with our legal obligations: to comply with our legal obligations to all sorts of authorities such as police, labor law, regulatory, tax, accounting, auditors, judicial authorities and agencies or in connection with our contractual obligations or during payment of our liabilities.
+Compliance with our legal obligations: to comply with our legal obligations to all sorts of authorities such as police, labour law, regulatory authorities, tax, accounting, auditors, judicial authorities and agencies or in connection with our contractual obligations or during payment of our liabilities.

-Safeguarding our legitimate interests: to improve our services, or when investigating and managing any potential incident, to receive our payment, or for the assessment of persons and situations.
+Safeguarding our legitimate interests: to improve our services, or when investigating and managing any potential incident, to receive our payment, when safeguarding our infrastructure, or for the assessment of persons and situations.